-We strive to help participants live in the community and to be valued for their own uniqueness and abilities, just like everyone else.
-Our staff aims to walk along side participants, wherever they are on the path of life, and to support them in the places they want support.
+We strive to help participants live in the community and to be valued for their uniqueness and abilities, just like everyone else.
+Our staff aims to walk alongside participants, wherever they are on the path of life, and to support them in the places they want support.
 Ultimately, we want to empower participants to make their own decisions.
-Often our participants haven’t had a lot of autonomy; there has always been a family member, a partner, a staff sergeant, a guard, a parole officer, an orderly, a doctor, or a social worker telling them what they can and cannot do.
 Our hope at Pathways is to provide all manner of opportunities for participants to reclaim their lives on their own terms.

 We practice community inclusion and help participants reclaim their lives in every aspect of our programming by living the following values:

-- We are intentional with the way we engage with participants.
-Staff attitudes matter and we want to support folks in their choices.
+We are intentional in the way we engage with participants.
+Staff attitudes matter, and we want to support folks in their choices.
 We're here to help them to do the things they want to do.

-On average, those with mental health disorders have 50% fewer close relationships than the general public; of those relationships half are with paid staff.
-In order to help participants grow their networks and foster new relationships, Pathways hosts regular Community Events around the city.
+On average, those with mental health disorders have 50% fewer close relationships than the general public; of those relationships, half are with paid staff.
+To help participants grow their networks and foster new relationships, Pathways hosts regular Community Events around the city.
 These events are directed by participants' interests and range from fitness classes and museum visits to movies and WWE Live.
 The number of Community Events hosted by Pathways doubled from 2016 to 2018, and the number of participants attending these events has grown from 50 to 100 attendees each month.

 We believe that anyone can work if they are given the right support.
 In today's job market, with many more qualified candidates than jobs available, it is more important than ever to level the playing field for people who are under-resourced and have been out of the workforce for long periods.